Princess Désirée, Baroness Silfverschiöld: Marriage and children

-Since getting married, Silfverschiöld lives in the family's home at Koberg Castle and at Gåsevadholm Castle in Halland.
+Since her marriage, Désirée has lived in the family's home at Koberg Castle and at Gåsevadholm Castle in Halland.
+She is the godmother of her niece, Crown Princess Victoria.

-Silfverschiöld is Crown Princess Victoria's godmother.
-Her grandson Ian was a pageboy at Victoria's wedding.

 Later life

-Princess Désirée, Baroness Silfverschiöld, has occasionally attended Nobel Prize festivities and public royal-family events in Stockholm in a semi-official capacity, sometimes wearing tiaras and jewelry belonging to the royal family.
+Désirée has occasionally attended Nobel Prize festivities and public royal events in a semi-official capacity, sometimes wearing tiaras and jewelry belonging to the royal family.
 She also represented Sweden in first receiving Emperor Akihito of Japan when he arrived for a state visit in 2000.
 She was widowed in 2017.